- House Rules of the Bayerische Staatsbibliothek (BSB) – Addendum during the Corona pandemic

 The following regulations in particular must be observed:

-- Face masks covering the mouth and nose must be worn in all areas of the library where persons circulate and may encounter each other.
+- FFP2 masks must be worn in all publicly accessible areas of the library.

 - The minimum distance of 1.5 metres to other visitors and library staff must be observed at all times.